pfeatherstone/https/README.md

 - Q: Why not use Beast?

   A: I find Beast very bloated and unecessarily complicated.
 HTTP1 and WS are very simple protocols.
 You don't need a lot of Beast's objects like `basic_stream` or `flat_buffer`.
-All you need are a few structs and few Asio composed operations and voila.
+All you need are a few structs, a few Asio composed operations and voila.

 - Q: Why do I need to link to openssl when I'm not using TLS?